-After evaluating different options, I proposed to replace some parts of the legacy application using micro-services using Spring Boot.
+After evaluating different options, I proposed to replace some parts of the legacy application using Spring Boot powered micro-services.

 LANDB is the core network database which stored all the network configuration: topology, devices, users, connections, firewall, fibers, telephony, ...

-This database is the core of all the applications developers in the section and is heavily used by other people around CERN using SOAP and REST API.
+This database is the core of all the application developped in the section and is heavily used by other people around CERN using SOAP and REST API.